 - If any of your classes do not have a Canvas course, create one now using step one in this Start of Semester checklist guide.

 - When requesting a new course shell, choose to pre-load your course with the ISU Course Template.
 Whether a course is taught entirely online or as a combination of face-to-face lecture with online instructional materials, activities, and assessments, it can benefit from including these essential components and the ISU Course Template.

 If you still cannot locate the course, contact the ISU Solution Center.

 2. Communicate with your students

 You need to communicate with your students promptly, even if you do not have a full semester plan in place.
-Inform them that changes are coming and what your expectations are for checking email or Canvas (ISU’s learning management system), so you can get them more details soon.
+Inform them what your expectations are for checking email or Canvas (ISU’s learning management system).

 - Don’t assume students are on email all the time.
 Establish shared expectations about when and where students should check for announcements or other communications.
 Let them know if you are using the Canvas Inbox tool since they may need to update their notification preferences

 - To communicate with the whole class, use Canvas Announcements.
 Canvas includes a set of default notification preferences you can receive for your courses sent as one of four delivery types: notify me right away, daily summary, weekly summary, or don’t send.
 To select your notification preferences, read through the How do I set my Canvas notification preferences as an instructor? web guide or view the Notification Preferences video.

 - Double check that ALL of your upcoming assignments (during the duration listed on the ISU Safety page) are on Canvas and published so students can access them from home.